Santos2175/ebpearls-backend-assignment/README.md

    ```bash
     npm start
    ```

-   or, if you want to run it in development mode using `ts-node`
+or, if you want to run it in development mode without compiling to `dist/` folder.
    ```bash
    npm run dev
    ```